PennLINC/babs/docs/source/walkthrough.rst

 ..
 It's optional to have cloned dataset ``raw_BIDS_multi-ses`` locally, as we can directly use its OSF link
 ..  for input dataset for BABS.

-We now start to use BABS for data analysis.
+Now you can start to use BABS for data analysis.

 Step 2.
 Create a BABS project
 =================================